EvanFrameX/Bastionism/README.md

 We operate on socialist distribution: each works based on ability, each receives based on need.

 Extra work is recognized.
-If the community has surplus, harder workers receive better quality goods.
+If the community has surplus, harder workers choose to either receive better quality goods or a currency that can expire but can be used as money.
 If surplus is not available, they receive public recognition.
-This system is called **Stokhaned**, inspired ***Aleksej Stakhanov***.
+This system is called **Stokhaned**, inspired by the Soviet miner ***Aleksej Stakhanov***.

-No private accumulation of wealth that creates class division.
-No profit extracted from others' labor.
+Communities share resources with each other when needed.

-Communities share resources with each other when requested.
-Complete autarky is not required; Trade with other nations is permitted when necessary.
+Complete autarky is not required; Trade with other nations is permitted when necessary, but must be democratically approved by whatever community is affected.

 ---